“I’m sorry, I’m not interested.”

 “It’s not you, it’ me.”

-And, that is precisely how my 21-year-old self describes herself.
-As a cis-gendered asexual person, my life so far has been an agglomeration of confusion, self-doubt, self-hatred, bouts of short-lived (often unattended to) depression, and unsolicited advice for recovery and improvement.
+And, that is precisely how I describe myself.
+As a cisgender asexual person, my life so far has been an agglomeration of confusion, self-doubt, self-hatred, bouts of short-lived (often unattended to) depression, and unsolicited advice for recovery and improvement.
 To provide a clearer picture, it must be mentioned that I have been single (in the absolute sense) since birth.

 Sex was always scary.
 Yes, scary, discomforting, devilish.
 But, that could probably be owed to a strict missionary school upbringing.
 But, college was different; here lay all the liberty, all the freedom, all the spirit, all the drunkenness, all the madness.
 Why then, was I still averse to sex, or relationships?
 Why was even the thought of being in bed with the guy friend I had a crush on, or being in a relationship with him discomforting?!
 I had no answer.
 “This is a problem that I have and I need to be fixed!”, I thought.